JetBrains/intellij-sdk-docs/products/app_code.md

 > **Note** AppCode plugin development requires installing AppCode locally.

-The table below summarizes the `gradle-intellij-plugin` attributes to set in the `build.gradle` file:
+The table below summarizes the `gradle-intellij-plugin` attributes to set in the plugin project's `build.gradle` file.
+Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.

 | `gradle-intellij-plugin` Attribute | Attribute Value |
 |-----------|-------|